jubs12/mt-dnn_port/README.md

 Run st-dnn.ipynb chosing:

 - MODEL from bert-pt, bert, bert-multilingual or mt-dnn
-- TYPE from base, large (note that is only bert-base-multilingual)
+- TYPE from base, large (there is not bert-large-multilingual)
 - TASK from assin2-rte, assin2-sts, assin-ptpt-rte, assin-ptpt-sts, assin-ptbr-rte, assin-ptpt-sts or tweetsent

 Or run st-dnn.sh